Nitrolaunch/nitrolaunch/docs/docs/plugins/development/hooks.md

 }
 ```

+### `add_supported_loaders`

+Adds extra loaders to the list of supported ones for installation.
+This should be done
+if you plan to install these loaders with your plugin.

+- Argument: None
+- Result: Loader[]

 ### `remove_loader`

 Called when the loader of an instance changes, to allow cleaning up old or invalid files.
 Will be given the loader that needs to be removed.